Montezuma, Iowa: Churches and denominations

-Each congregation offers Sunday and mid-week services as well as weekly Bible study groups, children's education programs, youth group activities, and missions work opportunities.
+Several of these congregations offer Sunday and mid-week services as well as weekly Bible study groups, children's education programs, youth group activities, and missions work opportunities.

 Infrastructure

+Self-Sustaining Municipalities

+Montezuma has its own Water Department, with water sourced by nearby Diamond Lake.

+In February 2024, Montezuma was selected as the nation's first microgrid community, in conjunction with the U.S. Department of Energy and Iowa State University.

 Transportation

 Montezuma is located approximately 8 miles south of the exit 191 on Interstate 80 on U.S. Route 63.
 The city is also serviced by Iowa Highway 85 and county road F57.

 Healthcare

 Montezuma residents have access to UnityPoint Health - Grinnell Montezuma Medical Clinic, located at 101 West Washington.
 When hospitalization is required the closest and most convenient hospital for residents is Grinnell Regional Medical Center, located at 210 4th Avenue in Grinnell, Iowa.